salemandreus/Coderbyte-Practise-Interviews/README.md

 ## Exercise 1 - "Arrays*: Find Intersection"

 #### Note:
+* Does not work on platform, works locally only!

-The following comment in `1_find_intersection.py`:
+    - See: The following comment in `1_find_intersection.py`:

             TODO:
             This works locally running Python 3.8!
             But somehow this doesn't work on the Coderbyte site - test cases and possibly running the code seems to do a list conversion in the background when using Python 3 - this should not be happening 🤔

 ###### *In Python this exercise utilizes sets, lists